earthcubearchitecture-project418/CDFSemanticNetwork/docs/CDF_ESIP_summer_2019.md

 * Now validates the triples structure (Gleaner is now a basic RDF validation service)  Need to contrast to Google Structured Data Testing tool and JSON-LD playground.
 * Error logs generated on triple issues (ref: CDF SemNet link)
 * Scaling to > 1m to support physical samples
-* Releases (thanks to Steve and Dave with the Resource Registry work for bravely alpha testing that)
+* Releases (thanks to Steve and Dave with the Resource Registry work for bravely alpha testing that)  (and also to Austalian Research Data Commons it turn out)

+> Note:  The current release 2.0.4 has NONE of these updates.
+A few more updates need to be
+> tested to make sure there are no regressions before making a new release.
+You can attempt
+> to build from source if you wish to try these.
+Please get in touch via the issues
+> if you are using this software so can better support and improve its usability

 ### GeoShapes